 - Your child’s current and complete immunization record

 - Proof of family’s income (2019 W2’s, 2019 income tax returns, or twelve months of check stubs)

 Learn more about immunizations on the Jefferson County Public Health website.

 We will also need the following as soon as possible:

-- A copy of your child's physical examination (PDF); exam must have been completed within the last calendar year.
-If your child hasn't had a well-child check in the last 12 months, now is a great time to get one scheduled!
+- A copy of your child’s Child’s Physical Exam Form; exam must have been completed within the last calendar year.
+If your child hasn’t had a well-child check in the last 12 months, now is a great time to get one scheduled!

-- A copy of your child's dental health evaluation (PDF).
+- A copy of your child’s Child’s Dental Exam Form.
 If your child has not yet visited the dentist, now is a great time to schedule his/her first appointment!

 In order for us to request your child’s physical or dental examination forms from your doctor or dentist, please fill out our Consent to Exchange Information Form (PDF) and bring it with you to your enrollment appointment.

 If you need assistance obtaining any of the above information, or if you have any questions about what is needed, please feel free to call us anytime at (720)497-7900.